Observer-robust energy condition verification for warp drive spacetimes: Results: Energy conditions

-We emphasize that autodiff computes \emph{exact} curvature at each sampled point; under-resolution affects only the \emph{spatial sampling} of the violation region, not the curvature accuracy at any given point.
-Nevertheless, for the most severely under-resolved case (Lentz, ${\sim}0.02$ cells across the wall), the uniform grid may fail to place any points inside the narrow transition shell, so the reported violation fractions should be interpreted as lower bounds on the true spatial extent.
-An adaptive or wall-clustered grid would provide tighter volume estimates for thin-wall metrics; this is deferred to future work.
+Autodiff computes exact curvature at each sampled point; under-resolution affects only the spatial sampling of the violation region.
+For the severely under-resolved Lentz wall (${\sim}0.02$ cells) no quantitative fraction is meaningful, so it is excluded.

-For each grid point, we compute: (i)~the Eulerian baseline (ADM normal observer for WEC/SEC/DEC; six axis-aligned null directions for NEC), and (ii)~the hybrid margins (algebraic slack at Type~I points, $\zeta_{\max}$-capped observer extremum at non-Type~I) via multi-start optimization (Section~\ref{sec:optimization}) with $N_{\text{starts}} = 8$.
-The Hawking--Ellis classifier identifies the vast majority of grid points as Type~I (four real eigenvalues with a timelike eigenvector): Rodal achieves 100\%, Lentz 99.9\%, WarpShell 99.6\%, VdB 98.4\%, Alcubierre 98\%, and Nat\'ario $\sim\!97.5$\%.
-The minimum across all tested metrics is Nat\'ario at 97.5\% (Table~\ref{tab:type_breakdown}).
-At Type~I points the algebraic eigenvalue inequalities (equations~\ref{eq:nec-type1}--\ref{eq:dec-type1}) apply; at non-Type~I points the optimizer provides capped extrema as the sole diagnostic.
+For each grid point, we compute: (i)~the Eulerian baseline (ADM normal observer for WEC/SEC/DEC; six axis-aligned null directions for NEC), and (ii)~the robust margins of Section~\ref{sec:classification}, with multi-start optimization ($N_{\text{starts}} = 8$, Section~\ref{sec:optimization}) at the residual non-Type~I points.
+The Hawking--Ellis classifier identifies most grid points as Type~I (four real eigenvalues with a timelike eigenvector): Rodal 100\%, WarpShell 99.6\%, VdB 97.7\%, Alcubierre 94.5\%, and Nat\'ario 92.6\% (Table~\ref{tab:type_breakdown}).
+These full-grid Type-I fractions are dominated by the near-vacuum exterior, where $T^a{}_b \approx 0$ is trivially Type~I; they should not be read as a statement about the physically active \emph{bubble wall}, whose algebraic character, examined next, is markedly different.